ytrock/THuman2.0-Dataset/README.md

 The dataset is encrypted to prevent unauthorized access.

-Please fill the [request form](./THUman2.0_Agreement.pdf) and send it to Yebin Liu (liuyebin@mail.tsinghua.edu.cn) and cc Tao Yu (ytrock@126.com) to request the download link.
+Please fill out the [request form](./THUman2.0_Agreement.pdf) and send it to Yebin Liu (liuyebin@mail.tsinghua.edu.cn) and cc Tao Yu (ytrock@126.com) to request the download link.

-By requesting for the link, you acknowledge that you have read the agreement, understand it, and agree to be bound by them.
-If you do not agree with these terms and conditions, you must not download and/or use the Dataset.
+By requesting the link, you acknowledge that you have read the agreement, understand it, and agree to be bound by it.
+If you do not agree with these terms and conditions, you must not download and use the Dataset.

 ## Data Explanation

 THuman2.0 Dataset contains 500 high-quality human scans captured by a dense DLSR rig.
-For each scan, we provide the 3D model (****.obj) along with the corresponding texture map (material0.jpeg).
+For each scan, we provide the 3D model (****.obj) and the corresponding texture map (material0.jpeg).

-Update: We have released SMPL-X fitting parameters and corresponding meshes, you can download it from [Here](https://drive.google.com/file/d/1rnkGomScq3yxyM9auA-oHW6m_OJ5mlGL/view?usp=sharing).
+Update: We have released SMPL-X fitting parameters and corresponding meshes, you can download them from [Here](https://drive.google.com/file/d/1rnkGomScq3yxyM9auA-oHW6m_OJ5mlGL/view?usp=sharing).

-Update: The SMPL fitting results can be downloaded at [Here]( https://dataset.ait.ethz.ch/downloads/gdna/THuman2.0_smpl.zip), many thanks [Dr. Jinlong Yang](https://is.mpg.de/~jyang) and [Dr. Xu Chen](https://ait.ethz.ch/people/xu/) for the efforts.
+Update: The SMPL fitting results can be downloaded [Here]( https://dataset.ait.ethz.ch/downloads/gdna/THuman2.0_smpl.zip), many thanks [Dr. Jinlong Yang](https://is.mpg.de/~jyang) and [Dr. Xu Chen](https://ait.ethz.ch/people/xu/) for the efforts.

 ![image](https://github.com/ytrock/THuman2.0-Dataset/blob/main/THuman2.0%20SmplX.jpg)